mattermost-community/focalboard/website/site/content/contribute/getting-started/_index.md

 weight: 1
 ---

-Welcome to the Mattergoals project!
+Welcome to the Matternote project!

 We're very glad you want to check it out and perhaps contribute code our repository in GitHub.